 He has admitted, yes, I did pressure President Zelenskiy, because I wanted to get to the bottom of Joe Biden’s corruption and Hillary Clinton’s role in it.
 But he denies witholding aid, the missing “quid pro quo” the summary leaves out.

-The threat was there – the aid had been suspended – but it remained unspoken.
-Which is a perfect echo of something Trump’s bagman, Michael Cohen, told the court: Trump never makes a direct threat but you always know exactly what he means.
+The threat was there – the aid had been suspended, the order was given to the offie of budget management just 91 minutes after the phone call – but it remained unspoken.
+Which is a perfect echo of something Trump’s bagman, Michael Cohen, told the court: Trump never gives a direct order to do something criminal, but you always know exactly what he means.

-All this, just to discredit a political opponent who might not even gain the Democratic nomination, as his poll numbers were already slipping behind those of the prim schoolmarm, Elizabeth Warren; who has at least the advantage in her 50s of being about 73 years younger than Sloppy Joe is.
+All this, just to discredit a political opponent who might not even gain the Democratic nomination, as his poll numbers were already slipping behind those of the prim schoolmarm, Elizabeth Warren; who even at 70 seems about 73 years younger than whatever Sleepy Joe is.

 Frankly, the Bidens should have had nothing to do with Ukrainian politics and business.
-The country is one of the most deeply corrupt states in Europe, and everyone knew it.
+The country is or at least was one of the most deeply corrupt states in Europe, and everyone knew it.

 But not, perhaps, as corrupt as Trump’s USA.

 Digging a little beneath the surface, Maddow raises the disturbing prospect that Russian organized crime is once again interfering in the US election, perhaps sanctioned by Putin – although he has his own electoral problems.